Attachment Too Large? Shrink Your Photos a Third — No Quality Loss, No Upload

 One thing to know about EXIF

 SciZone preserves all metadata by default: capture date, GPS coordinates, camera model.
-For most people that’s the right behavior — your recipient’s photo app organizes the photos correctly, and nothing gets lost.
+For most people that’s the right behavior — the recipient’s photo app organizes everything correctly, nothing gets lost.

 But if you’re emailing photos to someone who shouldn’t see your location data — say, posting to a public-facing contact — run a pass through ExifTool or a desktop EXIF editor before attaching.
-SciZone’s default is to keep everything intact.
+The default keeps everything intact.

 The bottom line